On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Proofs for Dynamic Priority Scheduler

 \subsection{Proof for Proposition~\ref{prop:sc_noshaper}}

-\begin{flushleft} P{ ROPOSITION}~\ref{prop:sc_noshaper}. \emph{Consider a one-hop network shared by $n$ token-bucket controlled flows, where flow $i, 1 \leq i \leq n$, has a traffic contract of $(r_i, b_i)$ and a deadline of $d_i$, with $d_1 > d_2 > ... > d_n$ and $d_1<\infty$.
-Adding ingress (re)shapers will not decrease the minimum bandwidth required to meet the flows' deadlines.} \end{flushleft}
+\begin{flushleft} P{ ROPOSITION}~\ref{prop:sc_noshaper}. \emph{Consider a link shared by $n$ token bucket controlled flows, where flow $i, 1 \leq i \leq n$, has traffic profile $(r_i, b_i)$ and deadline $d_i$, with $d_1 > d_2 > ... > d_n$ and $d_1<\infty$.
+Reprofiling flows will not decrease the minimum bandwidth required to meet the flows' deadlines.} \end{flushleft}

-\begin{proof} We show that adding a (re)shaper to any of the flow does not decrease the optimal minimum required bandwidth.
+\begin{proof} We show that adding a reprofiler to any of the flow does not decrease the optimal minimum required bandwidth.